California mother gets life sentence for pushing infant son off hospital parking structure - NewsBreak

 California mother gets life sentence for pushing infant son off hospital parking structure

-A La Habra, California mother was sentenced Wednesday to 25 years to life in prison for pushing her 7-month-old son off an Orange County hospital parking structure, killing him over a decade ago.
+A La Habra mother was sentenced Wednesday to 25 years to life in prison for pushing her 7-month-old son off an Orange County hospital parking structure, killing him over a decade ago.

 Sonia Hermosillo, 42, told the judge that she was sorry for killing Noe Medina Jr. in 2011 and asked in tears to be reunited with her family, the Orange County Register reported.